dekuNukem/duckyPad/duckyscript_info.md

 `GOTO_PROFILE 3` // jump to profile #3

-### HOLD (experimental)
+### EMUK

+(Known as `HOLD` **before firmware 0.20.3**)

+Emulates a regular key.

-Holds a key when you press it, and release only when you release it.
-This command makes duckyPad behave more like a traditional keyboard.
+It holds a key when you press it, and release only when you release it.
+Makes it behave more like a traditional keyboard.

 Possible uses include push-to-talk voice chat, or WASD gamepad.

-You should only use `HOLD` command on its own, i.e. the script should only have a single line of `HOLD` command and nothing else.
+You should only use `EMUK` command **on its own**, i.e. the script should only have a single line of `EMUK` command and **nothing else**.

-`HOLD` command can be followed by up to 2 keys, they can be character or special keys.
+`EMUK` command can be followed by up to 2 keys, they can be character or special keys.

 ```
-HOLD w
+EMUK w
 ```
 ```
-HOLD SHIFT
+EMUK SHIFT
 ```
-This command is experimental, if you run into any bugs, [let me know](#questions-or-comments)!

 ### LOOP